-- A child climbs on furniture and falls out a window that does not have a window guard preventing it from opening more than 10 cm.
+- A child falls out a window that does not have a window guard preventing it from opening more than 10 cm.

 A gate must be installed at the top of every set of stairs.
 It’s also preferable to install one at the bottom of the stairs.
 It must be securely attached to the doorframe or hallway walls.

 Baby walkers are prohibited in Canada because children can fall down the stairs in them, causing head and other injuries.
 Health Canada recommends using stationary activity centres for babies instead.
 They are safer than walkers because they do not have wheels.